bedax/system/INSTALL.md

+## buster upgrade notes

+- make new usb
+- backup
+- upgrade (without x running)
+- remove (in links and in dots):
+   - old gimp,
+   - old fish,
+   - old node,
+   - virtualbox,
+   - textadept,
+   - rsyncrypto
+- add virt-manager or gnome boxes
+- install ripgrep and fd with apt instead of cargo
+- install youtube-dl and flake8 with apt install of pip

 # install

 _These are some notes on how to install the author's system.
 These aren't expected to be useful to anyone else._